*Basic Concepts

 2. There you find something special, something you can’t find on most copies.

-3. Now, with the hard-won knowledge of precisely what to listen for, you are perfectly positioned to critique any and all pressings that come your way.
+3. Now, with the knowledge of what to listen for, you are in a position to critique any and all pressings that come your way.

 Admittedly, to clean and play enough copies to get to that point may take all day, but you will have gained experience and knowledge that you cannot come by any other way.
-If you do it right and do it enough it has the power to change everything you will ever achieve in audio.
+If you do it right, and you do it often enough, it has the power to change everything you will ever understand about audio.

-Once you have done that work, when it comes time to play a modern record, on any label, it often becomes obvious what they “did to it” in the mastering, and how far short if falls when compared head to head to the pressings that were found to have the best sound.
+Once you have done that work, when it comes time to play a modern record, on any label, it often becomes clear what they “did to it” in the mastering.
+Compared head to head to the pressings that were found to have the best sound, it’s obvious how far short of the mark it falls.

-Our critiques are often quite specific about the sound of these Heavy Vinyl pressings.
+The critiques we write nowadays are usually quite specific about the shortcomings of these Heavy Vinyl pressings.
 Our review for the remastered Rubber Soul is a good example of how thorough we can be when we feel the need to get down to brass tacks.

 One Final Note